iamMD01/Learning-javascript/README.md

     Hello there, i have been inconsistent for 14 days, but today i have revised all the stuff and also i have learned about Logical operators, From now i will be never inconsistent and i will make it my habit to do these stuff.

+22/Apr/2024 as day 5

+    Hello there, this is my day 5 and today i learned about While, For and Do while loops.